Team-Uniken/api.relid.uniken.com/source/index.md

 &nbsp; | Java, Objective C -<li>The output is always returned as a newly allocated array/buffer (```byte[]``` in Java, ```NSMutableData **``` in Objective C)

 <aside class="notice"><b><u>Session Scope</u></b> -
-<br>When used with session scope, these routines ignore the supplied cipher details (specs and salt).
-This is because for the session scope the cipher details are specified while initializing the API runtime (remember?)
+<br>When used with session scope, the API-Client should use the default CipherSpec/Salt so that service provider can make use of the encrypted data (remember?)
 </aside>

 ## HTTP Requests/Responses